-Please remember that your bow may be equipped with a range-finding device.
-Also, if vou carry arrows in or on a vehicle, the arrows must be in an arrow quiver or a closed case.
+Remember: If you carry arrows in or on a vehicle, the arrows must be in an arrow quiver or a closed case.

-If you obtain an archery permit-for either an archery-only season or a once-in-alifetime hunt-you may use only the archery equipment authorized in this section to take the species listed on the permit.
+If you obtain an archery permit-for either an archery-only season or a once-in-a-lifetime hunt-you may use only the archery equipment authorized in this section to take the species listed on the permit.